sutharparemeshwer-ai/Family-Tree/README.md

 ### User Profile
 - `PATCH /api/users/profile` - Update the logged-in user's profile information.

+### Sharing
+- `POST /api/share/generate` - NEW: Generate a unique shareable token for the user's tree.
+(Auth required)
+- `GET /api/share/:token` - NEW: Get tree data by share token (no auth required for viewing).
+- `POST /api/share/:token/members` - NEW: Add a member to a shared tree if 'edit' permission is granted (no auth required, uses token for validation).

-## 🎨 UI Components
+## 🎨 UI Components (Updated)

 ### MemberCard
 Interactive cards for each family member with an integrated menu to add new relatives.

 ### AddMemberForm
-A clean, modal-based form for adding new members with profile image upload.
+A clean, modal-based form for adding new members with profile image upload, **Date of Birth, and Anniversary dates**.

 ### Tree Visualization
-A hierarchical layout that visually represents the family structure with connection lines.
+A hierarchical layout that visually represents the family structure with connection lines, now powered by **React Flow** with search, fly-to, and advanced export options.

 ### MemoryCard & Gallery
 Displays memories with media in a responsive grid.
 Features hover-to-play video and an elegant glassmorphism design.

 ### Settings Form
 A professional, two-column layout for updating user profile details and changing passwords.

+### ActionBar
+NEW: Floating bar in the Tree view with "Download Tree", "Share Tree", and "Family Book" options.

+### EventsWidget
+NEW: Displays upcoming birthdays and anniversaries on the Main dashboard.

 ## 🔒 Security Features